 For daily care, an e-bike maintenance kit is a perfect addition for fixing problems on the go.
 These small kits can be easily strapped to your bike to resolve punctures or friction noise before things really deteriorate.
 Having the right repair kit to react to immediate problems is critically important.

 Keep an eye on your bike tires

 No doubt a puncture to your tire would need an immediate fix.
 As a proactive approach to tire maintenance, one should keep an eye on the tire’s tread and wear.
 As electric bikes make it easier to go further, wear and tear on tire tread can happen pretty quickly.
-This applies to a two-wheel bike or electric bike tricycle.
+This applies to a two-wheeled e-bike or a three wheeled e-tricycle..
 Keeping track of how thin your tread is a proactive method in preventing slippage or punctures.

 Charge and store your batteries inside your home

 Most e-bikes utilize lithium-ion batteries for power.
 These powercells, though, are susceptible to damage from extreme temperature changes and frequent charging cycles.
 However, with careful battery management, one could extend the life of the battery.
 Start with charging the battery in full cycles, empty to full.
 Frequent charging of a partially drained battery may cause it to no longer charge to it’s full capacity over a shorter period of time.
 Controlling the charging environment is also critical in battery maintenance.
 Don’t let the battery charge in direct sunlight or near a direct heat source.
 Heat will degrade the battery’s charging capacity.